firekissss/bankwidget/README.md

 - **`transaction_descriptions`** – yields the description of each transaction from a given list.
 - **`card_number_generator`** – generates card numbers as an iterator, from a specified start to end value.

+### `decorators.py`

+- **`log`** – decorator that logs function calls: timestamp, function name, arguments, result, and exceptions.
+If a filename is provided, logs are written to that file; otherwise they are printed to the console/
 ## Usage Examples

 You can run these functions by calling them in Python with some input data and optionally printing the results.